 Our Reading intent statement can be found here.

-Children in Reception undertake shared reading twice a week.
-Children in Year One have a daily shared reading lesson.
+Children in Reception and Year One have a daily shared reading lesson.
 Shared reading is an interactive reading experience which occurs when a small group of children join in or share the reading of a suitably challenging book or other text whilst guided and supported by a teacher.
 The teacher explicitly models the skills of proficient reading including reading with fluency and expression.
 Shared reading will be linked to the phonics children are learning at that time.

 Children in Years Two to Six have a daily guided reading lesson of at least 30 minutes based on the different skills needed to be a confident, fluent reader.
 We use a wide range of texts to engage, motivate and enthuse learners.

 The different skills we teach include